manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 3. Experiment with different ML algorithm and find the best one using the above performance metric.
     * Evaluate FB scores using the following supervised algorithms
-        * LogisticRegression
+        * Logistic Regression
-        * KNeighborsClassifier
+        * K-Neighbors Classifier
         * Support Vector Classifier
         * Decision Tree
-        * GaussianNB
+        * Gaussian Naive Bayes
         * Ensemble methods
-        * DeepLearning - MLP
-        etc
+        * We might use the MultiLayer Perceptron(DL) etc
-    * Select top 3 models and perform hyperparameter tuning
+    * Select top 3 models and perform hyper-parameter tuning
     * Evaluate the best model on the testing set

 4. Feature Importance and Insights